 Know Before You Go

-The missile site is about a 10-minute walk from the parking area.
+The dirt road is usually open to vehicles.
+If not, the missile site is about a 10-minute walk from the parking area.
 You can find a map of the park here.